 Dairy cows graze on the river flats of the Mātakitaki River valley near Murchison.
 The first dairy factory in the area opened at Murchison in 1909, and its butter brand was ‘Airship’.
 Butter was taken by wagon to the railhead at Kōhatu.
 It was a long haul, and to ensure that the cargo was in good condition the wagon travelled mostly by night.
 For many farmers in the area, dairying was the main source of regular income until wool prices rose in the 1950s.
-In 2010 most of the better pastureland in the valleys around Murchison grazed dairy cows.
+In 2010 most of the better pastureland in the valleys around Murchison was stocked by dairy cows.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.